VirtuousThigas/Clock-in-JS/README.md

 # Clock-in-JS
+## PT/BR
-## Um relógio de ponteiro feito utilizando os recursos disponíveis na ferramenta JavaScript
+### Um relógio de ponteiro feito utilizando os recursos disponíveis na ferramenta JavaScript
+## EN/US
+### This is an analog clock coded using the resources available in the JavaScript tool.